 - Early stage.
 In the early stage, it is not always clear that there is a problem.
 The person seems to be functioning just fine.
 The problem of drinking may have started as an attempt to manage stress.
 As tolerance builds, the drinking increases.
 This leads to more signs that there is a drinking problem.
 Symptoms may include cravings, being unable to control intake, and increased amounts of alcohol consumed.

 - Middle stage.
-At this stage it becomes noticed by others that there is a problem.
+At this stage, it becomes noticed by others that there is a problem.
 The person may have blackouts after bouts of heavy drinking.
 They may have mood swings, be irritable, and have stomach distress.
-Bloating and weight gain or loss are also signs of middle stage alcoholism.
+Bloating and weight gain or loss are also signs of middle-stage alcoholism.
 Alcohol cravings become more intense, and the person becomes obsessed about when they can drink next.
 At this stage, there may be relationship problems, money problems due to job loss, and possibly a DUI.
-When attempting to withhold alcohol, withdrawal symptoms like the tremors will break through.
+When attempting to withhold alcohol, withdrawal symptoms like tremors will break through.